poezio/poezio/doc/source/configuration.rst

         **Default value:** ``false``

         Disable the beeps triggered by this conversation.
-Works in MucTab, PrivateTab and ConversationTab.
+Works in chatroom tabs, private messaging tabs, and conversation tabs.

     display_activity_notifications